Straight to the Point

 The big problem is that in the US, we are most familiar with restaurant-style Chinese food.
-Chinese-American restaurant menus draw particularly heavily on Cantonese-style stir fries that rely on high heat.
+Chinese-American restaurant menus draw particularly heavily on Cantonese-style stir-fries that rely on high heat.
 But do you think every household in China has a 160k BTU/hr jet engine burner installed?
 On the contrary, the food that most people eat in China every day is home-cooked, on equipment not vastly dissimilar from what's found in a Western kitchen.

-That said, as someone who grew up with that elusively smoky flavor of restaurant-style Chinese food, it's something I long to capture in my own cooking.
+As someone who grew up with that elusively smoky flavor of restaurant-style Chinese food, it's something I long to capture in my own cooking.
 In the past, I've found moderate success stir-frying over burning coals.
 The torch hei technique Tim Chin wrote about for Serious Eats is also one of the strategies I employ in my book (and in my own kitchen).
 But for true restaurant-style food, you need a true restaurant-style burner.
 The kind that shoots up a jet of flame big enough to lick up and over the back edge of the wok as you toss, imparting that signature smokiness.

-Our Favorites, at a Glance
+The Winners, at a Glance

 The construction on this one is, let's say, "industrial chic."
 It's not much more than a restaurant-grade burner with a few parts welded onto it and a ring to rest your wok on, but if restaurant-style cooking is what you're after, restaurant equipment is what you need.

-It's inexpensive, and has telescoping legs that form a wide, stable tripod base.
+It's inexpensive and has telescoping legs that form a wide, stable tripod base.
 It's not quite powerful enough to cook for a huge party, but it'll easily handle enough food for even a large family meal.
-The major downsides are that it's a little low for comfortable cooking (at least for my 5'10" frame), and the only gas control is at the tank, rather than at the burner end of the line.
+The major downsides are that it's a little low for comfortable cooking (at least for my 5'10" frame), and the only gas control is at the tank rather than at the burner end of the line.

 The Criteria: What We Look for in a Great Wok Burner

 A good wok burner must be suitable for stir-frying.
 It must be suitable for stir-frying a large volume of food.
 It must heat quickly and efficiently, and it must produce plenty of smoky wok hei (when you want it to).
-It should be capable of heating a carbon steel wok until it's literally glowing orange-hot, but it should also be able to maintain a low enough temperature to gently simmer braised dishes.
+It should be capable of heating a carbon steel wok until it's glowing orange-hot, but it should also be able to maintain a low enough temperature to gently simmer braised dishes.

+It should also be easy to use.
+Wok cooking requires frequently adjusting the flame under the wok as you cook, so good placement of the gas valve is key.
 A good wok burner should feel solid, stable, and robust, able to withstand the heavy-duty abuse that extreme temperatures and frequent banging with a wok full of food will impart.
 It should also feel safe.
 You shouldn't worry that your property or your body are going to catch on fire as you're preparing dinner, nor should you worry that a round-bottomed wok is going to roll around or spill over when you set it down on the cooking grate.

-There's a wide range of outdoor burners designed for frying turkeys, brewing beer, and cooking in a wok, but when it comes down to it, many of them utilize similar burners, connectors, pressure regulators, and housing setups.
+There's a wide range of outdoor burners designed for frying turkeys, brewing beer, and cooking in a wok.
+But when it comes down to it, many of them utilize similar burners, connectors, pressure regulators, and housing setups.
 The range of features in heavy-duty outdoor cooking equipment is not nearly as wide as it is for most other equipment, which made narrowing down my list to five burners relatively easy.
 In my roundup, I included a couple of high-output brewing burners with wide burner rings, a jet-style turkey fryer burner, a restaurant-style wok burner redesigned for outdoor use, and a portable multi-purpose burner.

 I started my test suspecting that I'd wind up recommending the most powerful burners.
 However, it turns out that the two weakest burners I tested were the best for wok cooking, and I'll explain why as we go through the testing.

-Energy Input and Efficiency
+Test 1: Energy Input and Efficiency

 First things first, efficiency.
 The heat output of a burner, measured in BTU/hr, can give you an idea of the maximum amount of energy it could possibly produce.
 For perspective, the average home burner produces between 3k to 9k BTU/hr.
 A high-end home burner may produce 12k BTU/hr, while a Western restaurant range may max out at around 35k BTU/hr.
-The outdoor burners I tested ranged from 65kBTU/hr up to 210K BTU/hr.
+The outdoor burners I tested ranged from 65k BTU/hr up to 210K BTU/hr.
 Even the weakest is six times as powerful as the hottest burner on your stovetop.

 However, the actual amount of energy that makes it into the wok can vary depending on a number of factors.

 The first is combustion efficiency.
 No burner is perfectly efficient, but depending on how the gas is distributed and mixed with oxygen from the air, some are more efficient than others.
-(Incidentally, the color of a flame is directly correlated to the energy released by the flames; a blue flame is hotter than an orange flame, so blue flames are an indication of better combustion efficiency).
+(Incidentally, the color of a flame is directly correlated to the energy released by the flames.
+A blue flame is hotter than an orange flame, so blue flames are an indication of better combustion efficiency).
 The second is the shape of the burner.
 Burners that spread the flame out in a wide pattern lose a lot of energy to the air, where it's not going to do a lick of good in helping you cook (but it may well end up burning the hair off your hands).

-To test this efficiency, I filled a carbon steel wok with two liters of water at exactly 20 C (about room temperature), set it on top of a burner, then turned on the burner at full blast and timed how long it took to bring the water (and the wok) to 100 C. In a hypothetical, completely efficient world, it takes 141 BTUs to raise the temperature of two liters of water by 80 C, and an additional 50 BTUs to heat a 1.5kg of carbon steel by the same amount, so let's say roughly 200BTUs total need to be added to the system.
+To test this efficiency, I filled a carbon steel wok with two liters of water at exactly 20 C (about room temperature), set it on top of a burner, then turned on the burner at full blast and timed how long it took to bring the water (and the wok) to 100 C. In a hypothetical, completely efficient world, it takes 141 BTUs to raise the temperature of two liters of water by 80 C, and an additional 50 BTUs to heat a 1.5 kg of carbon steel by the same amount, so let's say roughly 200 BTUs total need to be added to the system.

-With this number, you can calculate how long each burner should take to bring the water to 100°C in a perfectly efficient manner.
+With this number, you can calculate how long each burner should take to bring the water to 100 C in a perfectly efficient manner.
 By then dividing the actual time it takes to heat the water, you can roughly calculate its heating efficiency.

 What you find is that no wok burner is particularly efficient.
 A huge amount of energy gets dissipated into the air while cooking in a wok, but the layout of the flame can still make a big impact on efficiency, as well as absolute performance.